sutd-visual-computing-group/dag-gans/pytorch/examples/biggan/README.md

 | BigGAN-DiffAugment (translation + cutout)| `C10` (20%)       | 8.79      | 14.6      |
 | BigGAN-DAG (rotation + cropping)         | `C10` (20%)       | 8.83      | 14.1      |

-*To be updated soon with other data augmentations and other datasets.*
+*To be updated soon with other augmentations and datasets.*